XComputerDavidX/SOCKS5-proxy/README.md

 `pbcopy < ~/.ssh/your_file_name.pub`

 Start a new line and paste in your Private SSH Key from your Mac to authorized keys in the server

+To save the file, do : CTRL+X, Y, Enter

+In your server, run

+`sudo systemctl restart sshd`